ros2/ros2_documentation/source/Installation/DDS-Implementations/Install-Connext-University-Eval.rst

 RTI Connext (6.0.1)
 ^^^^^^^^^^^^^^^^^^^

-If you would like to also build against RTI Connext DDS there are options available for :doc:`university, purchase or evaluation <./Install-Connext-University-Eval>`

 You also need a Java runtime installed to run the RTI code generator, which you can get `here <https://support.apple.com/kb/DL1572?locale=en_US>`__.

 After installing, run RTI launcher and point it to your license file.